GeoNet/bucketFTP/README.md

 * Checkout this git repo and cd to it's top level directory.
-* Build the testing Docker container with the command `docker build -f Dockerfile.testing -t bucketftp:testing .`
+* Build the testing Docker container with the command `docker build -f Dockerfile.testing -t bucketftp_testing .`
 * Run the container with the command
-`docker run --env-file env_travis.list -t bucketftp:testing`
+`docker run --env-file env_travis.list -t bucketftp_testing`
 * The Docker container runs the FTP server and tests in a single Alpine Linux container with verbose output.